flashdesignory/todo-app-javascript/Readme.md

 ## State Management

-This application uses an in-memory array data structure for the todos.
+This application uses an in-memory object data structure for the todos.
 No persistent storage has been added.

 ## Keyboard Navigation